GrumpsCat/listed/content/posts/ipsum-lore-de.md

 # Psychedelics like ayahuasca change the brain

-**Ayahuasca** is a brew or tea of the vine _Banisteriopsis caapi_, the _Psychotria viridis_ shrub.
-A shrub is a shorter tree whereas a vine has a stem that requires support.
+**Ayahuasca** is a brew or tea consumed in South America of the vine _Banisteriopsis caapi_ and the shrub _Psychotria viridis_.
+A shrub is a short tree whereas a vine has a stem that requires support.
+The active ingredient is N,N-Dimethyltryptamine (DMT) to cause a a psychedelic experience.
+It is a structural analog of tryptamine, which activates 5-HT4 receptors.
+Also, DMT has to be consumed with a monoamine oxidase inhibitor (MAOI) to prevent the metabolism of DMT